trybaio/magento2-module-tryba/README.md

 5. If Magento is running in production mode you also need to redeploy the static content:
     - php bin/magento setup:static-content:deploy

-6. After the installation: Go to your Magento admin portal and open 'Stores' > 'Configuration' > 'Payment Methods' > 'Tryba'.
+6. After the installation: Go to your Magento admin portal and open 'Stores' > 'Configuration' > 'SALES' > 'Payment Methods' > 'OTHER PAYMENT METHODS' > 'Tryba Payment Getway'.

 ## Additional ways to install ##